-Nexmo is one of the most commonly known Twilio alternatives.
-It operates on a direct carrier network (Vonage), offering services in a growing number of markets.
-Nexmo deploys adaptive routing, making sure that messages are delivered through the most comfortable route, using the least amount of traffic possible.
+Vonageis one of the most commonly known Twilio alternatives.
+It operates on a direct carrier network, offering services in a growing number of markets.
+Vonage deploys adaptive routing, making sure that messages are delivered through the most comfortable route, using the least amount of traffic possible.

-It should be mentioned that Nexmo covers more than 1,600 carriers in 225 countries across the globe, reaching even the furthest corners of the Earth.
-Their voice quality and messaging quality engines work to provide clients with clear calls and fast messaging services, ensuring high quality communication in both large and small quantities.
-Also, Nexmo does not charge for incoming messages.
+It should be mentioned that Vonage covers more than1,600 carriers in 193 countriesacross the globe, reaching even the furthest corners of the Earth.
+Their voice quality and messaging quality engines work to provide clients with clear calls and fast messaging services, ensuring high-quality communication in both large and small quantities.
+Also, Vonage does not charge for incoming messages.

-Nexmo provides a trial period, which offers 2€ for message sending.
-Besides, there are also following limitations:
+Vonage provides a trial period, which offers 2€ for message sending.
+Besides, there are also the following limitations:

 - You can only send messages only to verified numbers;

 - Every message sent during the trial period will contain [FREE SMS DEMO, TEST MESSAGE] at the beginning.

 Examples in Vonage documentation are presented as plain program code for various languages, often without SKDs.
 Currently, you can use Vonage Developer, which contains examples in cURL, Node.js, Java, C#, Ruby, PHP, and Python.

 Vonage Developer also provides tutorials, but not as many as does Twilio.

 Pricing varies*, no matter what API service you’re looking to use.
 It’s important to compare pricing plans for both the SMS and voice services, while also factoring in any support plans you might need, before making your final decision.